In the early 20th century Thomas Edison described our present situation:

 Moderately sized EGS plants can provide power for over 100,000 homes, feed the existing electrical power grid and be sited near virtually any city in the US.
 Much safer, cleaner and less costly than nuclear, oil or coal-fired plants, deep geothermal plants use only the earth's heat, in place, rather than burning fossil fuels.
 There are NO waste by-products.
 None!
 With geothermal, there are no concommitant mining, drilling, refining and fuel transport and storage costs as required by fossil fuels.
 It is even feasible to decommission and re-purpose an existing coal, gas, oil or nuclear power plant's generation equipment — in place — and supply it with heat from deep geothermal wells!

 The geothermal plant pictured here [Aidlin Calpine 1] occupies less than 20 acres [8 hectares] and generates 10-17MW of power.
 The red line on the picture represents 1200 feet [366 meters].
-In the type of installation described by one patent generating gear could even be located below ground, to eliminate noise and visual pollution and to reduce potential surface environmental impacts.
+In the type of installation described by one patent generating gear could even be located below ground, to eliminate noise reduce potential surface environmental impacts.

 As was the case with the construction of the Hoover Dam during the '30s, the technology involved is conventional.
 In some areas, the limits of conventional thinking and engineering may have to be stretched to drill to depths beyond six or seven miles.
 Meanwhile, name an engineering school or research lab that wouldn't love the challenge!
 MIT produced a report in 2006 for the USGS that discusses the costs and benefits in detail.